-At the 2021 annual meeting, we will be conducting a say-on-pay vote as described in Proposal 4.
+At the 2022 annual meeting, we will be conducting a say-on-pay vote as described in Proposal 4.
 At the 2020 annual meeting, our stockholders voted in favor of an annual vote on executive compensation, consistent with our Board of Directors' recommendation.
-Because we value the opinions of our stockholders, the Board of Directors and Compensation Committee will consider the outcome of the say-on-pay vote when making compensation decisions for our named executive officers in the future.
-At the 2020 annual meeting, 19,240,537 shares (or 97.6% of the 19,721,855 shares that cast a vote on the proposal) voted in favor of our executive compensation, 357,178 shares voted against, and 124,140 shares abstained.
-There were 13,755,264 broker non-votes on the proposal.
+Because we value the opinions of our stockholders, the Board of Directors and Compensation and Management Development Committee will consider the outcome of the say-on-pay vote when making compensation decisions for our named executive officers in the future.
+At the 2021 annual meeting, 80.4% of the votes cast voted in favor of our executive compensation.